Aslan-Taleb/Learning-Dart-Flutter/README.md

 </h1>
 </p>

-Iam Learning the "The Complete Flutter Development Bootcamp with Dart" course on Udemy.
+I am learning "The Complete Flutter Development Bootcamp with Dart" course on Udemy.
 This course aligns perfectly with my goal of mastering Mobile Development.
 Additionally, I worked on personal projects.